eukahh/weather-app/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License see the [LICENSE](LICENSE) file for details.

-I hope you enjoy using the Weather App!
-If you have any questions or suggestions, feel free to reach out.